doriang102/doriang102.github.io/_posts/2017-06-10-statistical-confidence-and-power.md

 In the frequentist approach, as we saw in the last section, we wish to estimate the probability of making an observation *at least as large as the difference observed under the assumption that the two buttons are identical*.

-For statistical power, we ask:
+For statistical power in the frequentist setting, we ask:

 **Question:** *What is the required sample size to reject the null hypothesis assuming that the two buttons are different?*